Uphill Travel Guide & Best Practices

 Skin it to win it

-Winter uphill travel by means of skinning and snowshoeing is becoming increasingly popular.
 We welcome winter uphill travel enthusiasts.
 In order to help provide an enjoyable and orderly experience for both uphill and downhill guests on a 24/7 basis, all uphill travelers are required to follow resort rules, including the best practices outlined below.
 Our $59 Uphill Travel Season Pass allows you access to our uphill travel routes and trails all winter, within and outside of operating hours (uphill access is included with the purchase of a Saskadena Six Season Pass).
-The proceeds of this pass are donated to our local Woodstock Ski Runners program to support the "learn-to" programs.

 The Vermont Department of Forest, Parks and Recreation and the National Forest Service acknowledge that ski resort operators have the ability to decide and define how ski trails and facilities can be operated, accessed and utilized.
 The land at Saskadena Six is privately owned.

 All uphill travel is at your own risk.
 Saskadena Six and the Woodstock Inn & Resort assume no responsibility for the safety of, or injury, death or damages to skiers or riders.
 All uphill travelers must adhere to rules and stay on designated routes, clearly posted at the mountain.
+Additionally, all uphill travelers must have proper uphill equipment.
+There is NO Hiking or Snowshoeing down the mountain.
+All uphill travelers must have the intention and equipment to ski or snowboard down the mountain.
+Please use local trail systems located at Mt.
+Tom or the AT for hiking or snowshoeing options.
 Our $59 Uphill Travel Season Pass allows you access to our uphill travel routes and trails all winter, within and outside of operating hours (uphill access is included with the purchase of a Saskadena Six Season Pass).
-The proceeds of this pass are donated to our local Woodstock Ski Runners program to support the "learn-to" programs.

 New to Uphill Travel?
 Take an Uphill Lesson to get oriented with new equipment, learn tricks, and best practices for navigating while skinning.